 Maybe you have noticed a drastic reduction in your MacBook Pro’s battery life recently or just wish to find out the actual condition of the battery of your notebook.
 Whatever could be your personal reason, checking MacBook Pro’s (or any MacBook’s) battery health is pretty straightforward.
 While most modern MacBooks come with batteries rated 1000 charge cycles, the older ones like MacBook Pro (15-inch Late 2008) and MacBook Air (Late 2008) feature batteries rated 500 and 300 charge cycles respectively.
 The methods I have mentioned below will help you determine if your battery has passed those charge cycle limits and are in need of a change if you want the best battery life for your Macs.

-Check MacBook Pro Battery Health: Two Methods Explained
+Check MacBook Pro Battery Health: Three Methods Explained

-macOS makes it a lot easier to keep track of the MacBooks battery including the cycle count.
+macOS including the latest macOS Catalina, makes it a lot easier to keep track of the MacBooks battery including the cycle count.
 And there are a couple of ways to get it done.
 Let me show you how it works!

 Check MacBook’s Battery Health from Status Bar